jamespfennell/apportionment/README.md

-        algorithm because the priority values can be different depending on the precision in use, and (b) in certain _highly unlikely_ scenarios the calculated apportionment may be incorrect because of rounding erros.
+        algorithm because the priority values can be different depending on the precision in use, and (b) in certain _highly unlikely_ scenarios the calculated apportionment may be incorrect because of rounding errors.
     This application does not in general use floating point arithmetic but rather solves the problem exactly.